Floriana to Hamrun

 A surfeit of stations: The second station

 The ramp meets a landing before turning and completing its descent to platform level.
-Here, another widening of the tunnel has been made, making space of a platform on the south side of the track.
+An ornate lamp bracket guards the platform threshold from its mount on the bottom corner of the ramp.
+Here, another widening of the tunnel has been made, making space for a platform on the south side of the track that’s now obscured.
 Although located deep below ground level the space is light and feels generous despite some post-railway era structures infilling parts.

 To the west of the station site, and forming the present access to it on open days, the surviving military guardhouse is perhaps unique; It’s gun ports still look onto the trackbed.

 Visitors should take note of matching cuts into the tunnel sides at this point.
-The distinctly curved features are designed to accommodate some unknown part of the lift-bridge mechanism, another defensive measure at this point of the line.
+The distinctly curved features are designed to accommodate a raising bridge at this point, designed another defensive measure.

-The tunnel continues west beneath St Philip’s Bastion, its southern wall hollowed out for some distance to accommodate the narrowest of platforms stretching back from the station site.
+The tunnel continues west beneath St Philip’s Bastion, but the way is barred by a gate.
+Through it can be glimpsed the tunnel’s southern wall hollowed out for some distance, a feature added to accommodate the narrowest of platforms stretching back from the station site.
+Above ground the line of the tunnel can be followed across the bastion by a series of ventilation chimneys erected over the original shafts.

 Beyond the Walls